 - Education 30% (teaching reputation, academic staff to student ratio, doctoral degrees to undergraduate degrees and academic staff, university income to academic staff ratio)

 - Research 30 % (research reputation, publications in relation to academic staff, research funding in relation to academic staff)

 - Internationalisation 7,5 % (percentage of foreign students, percentage of foreign academic staff, international co-publications)

 - Research funding from companies in relation to the academic staff 2.5%

-The University of Vaasa is ranked among the top 500 out of 1,662 universities evaluated in the THE 2022 ranking.
+The University of Vaasa is ranked among the top 400 out of 1,799 universities evaluated in the THE 2023 ranking.
 Ten Finnish universities were included in the ranking.
 In the national comparison, the University of Vaasa was ranked 6th.
 The University of Vaasa is the highest-ranked Finnish university in terms of citations and second best across all international outlook indicators.